What is obscuro?

 Obscuro aims to bring back privacy to Ethereum, and it plans to do so on its own Layer 2 network.
 That allows for cheaper and faster transactions while maintaining the security and ecosystem that Ethereum provides.

-On the Obscure network, users can transact with full privacy on any Ethereum smart contract.
-Eth base Dapps don’t even have to make any changes to become a private Obscuro application.
-That makes the network not only very attractive to users, but also very developer-friendly.
+On the Obscuro network, users transact with full privacy on any Ethereum smart contract.
+As an L2, ETH based application don’t need to make any changes to become a private Obscuro application.

 the benefits of network-wide privacy